 CMN is conducting research to document and provide new insights into the lives and labors of African Americans who were enslaved at Fort Hill, as well as their descendants who remained in and migrated from South Carolina after the Civil War.
 In telling their stories, CMN will also enhance our understanding of the Calhouns and Clemsons as slaveholders and the institution of slavery in Upstate South Carolina.

-Photo: Fort Hill Plantation House (Source: Thomas Green Clemson Papers, Clemson University Libraries' Special Collections & Archives).
+Photograph: Thomas and Franny Fruster, former slaves (foreground) and Mary Prince, caretaker (on porch) at the Fort Hill Plantation House (Source: Thomas Green Clemson Papers, Clemson University Libraries Special Collections & Archives).

 Generation II - Sharecroppers

-Image: Annual contract signed by freedmen, women and children to work as sharecroppers for Thomas Green Clemson on the Fort Hill Plantation during Reconstruction (Source: Thomas Green Clemson Papers, Clemson University Libraries' Special Collections & Archives).
+Image: Annual Articles of Agreement signed by freedmen and women, along with children, to work as sharecroppers for Thomas Green Clemson on the Fort Hill Plantation during Reconstruction during Reconstruction (Source: Thomas Green Clemson Papers, Clemson University Libraries Special Collections & Archives).

 Generation III: Convict Laborers

-Between 1890 and 1915, Clemson College trustees successfully petitioned the South Carolina State Legislature at least three times for permission to lease incarcerated boys and men from the state penitentiary in Columbia to help build Clemson Agricultural College of South Carolina.
-The men and boys assigned to the Clemson College convict detail hailed from nearly every county of the state and ranged in age from 12 to 77.
-Convicted of crimes varying from petty theft to murder with sentences ranging from six months to life, members of the predominately African American convict detail cleared land, made bricks, erected buildings and a dike, farmed crops, and built an extension station for Clemson College, a segregated academic institution for white cadets founded in 1899 and opened for classes in 1893.
+Between 1890 and 1915, Clemson College trustees successfully petitioned the South Carolina State Assembly at least three times for permission to lease incarcerated boys and men from the state penitentiary in Columbia to help build Clemson Agricultural College of South Carolina.
+The men and boys assigned to the Clemson College convict detail hailed from nearly every county in the state and ranged in age from 12 to 77.
+Convicted of crimes varying from petty theft to murder with sentences ranging from six months to life, members of the predominately African American convict detail cleared land, made bricks, erected buildings and a dike, farmed crops, and built an extension station for Clemson College, a land-grant academic institution for white cadets founded in 1899 and opened for classes in 1893.
 A small percentage of the convicted men received pardons from SC governors, including Benjamin R. Tillman, while working at the College.
-Those who died while laboring were buried in unmarked graves adjacent to the Fort Hill solve cemetery.
+Those who died while laboring were buried in unmarked graves within the Fort Hill slave cemetery.

-Image: Page one of the first register listing the names of men and boys assigned to the Clemson College convict detail in August of 1890 (Source: South Carolina State Archive).
+Image: Page one of the first register listing the names of men and boys assigned to the Clemson College convict detail in August of 1890 (Source: South Carolina Department of Archives & History, Columbia, SC).

 Generation IV: Wage Workers